seattlemuses/seattlemuses.github.io/_posts/2015-01-05-industrial-sewing-and-fashion-studio-wanted.md

 author: Sandrine
 date: 2015 January 5
 categories:
+  - Immigrants &amp; Refugees
   - Ethical Fashion
-  - Immigrants and Refugees
-  - muses updates
+  - Muses Updates
-tags: ""
 hero: /assets/muses-2013-studio.jpg
 ---
 ## Bellow Muses's first Studio.
 We liked our first sewing studio but we are now looking for a bigger space.
 We haven't found the ideal studio yet.
 We need your help!